- Fire & Ambulance

-- Having attained the minimum age of 21 years at the date of orientation.
+- Be the minimum age of 21 at date of hire.

-- Being under age 35 on the day of testing unless otherwise exempt by statute.
+- Be under age 35 unless otherwise exempt by statute.

-- Being a high school graduate or having a G.E.D.
+- High school graduate or having a G.E.D.

-- Having the ability to pass each phase of the firefighter examination process.
+- Ability to pass each phase of the firefighter examination process.

-- Must be a current Illinois EMT-basic or eligible for licensure as an EMT-basic in Illinois.
-In addition, must have a valid EMT-basic or higher license at the time of appointment.
+- Must be a current Illinois EMT-basic or or higher at time of hire.